CatharsisFonts/Ysabeau/README.md

 # The Eau de Garamond Typeface Project

-Eau de Garamond is a free display type family developed by Christian Thalmann ([Catharsis Fonts][1]).
+Eau de Garamond is a free type family developed by Christian Thalmann ([Catharsis Fonts][1]).
+It combines the time-honored and supremely readable letterforms of the Garamond legacy with the clean crispness of a low-contrast sans serif, rendering it suitable for body copy as well as display.
 It is open source, and all its working files (in [Glyphs][2] format) are available from this repository.
 If you wish to work with Eau de Garamond in a different font editor (which I wouldn't recommend), I can provide you with UFO versions of those files instead.

 Any feedback, bug reports, test results, and suggestions for additions are very welcome.
 You can contact me using the [Eau de Garamond issue tracker][4].